 Anger is telling you that you didn’t receive what you were owed, that someone endangered or harmed your loved ones, that someone is taking advantage of you.
-When you feel anger you can begin to process it by asking yourself “in what way do I feel wronged?” and then deciding whether or not that’s a valid response to the situation.
+When you feel anger you can begin to process it by asking yourself, “In what way do I feel wronged?”
+Then you can decide whether or not that’s a valid response to the situation.

 You’ve lost something

 Sadness is telling you that a part of you is no longer there.
 People, places, objects and ideas all become a part of us when we engage with them, and when they mean a lot to us they become important parts of us.
 Losing them — through death, estrangement, relocation, misplacement or growth — is painful, because it’s losing a part of ourselves.

 Sadness is just trying to make sure we know that this has happened.
 We can process sadness by asking ourselves “What have I really lost?” and then deciding whether or not your emotional response is appropriate to the situation.

 Fear is complicated, because it’s primed during childhood to define signs of danger and those are all specific to our individual upbringings.
 But if your parents were angry a lot, for instance, you may experience a lot of fear when people in your life get upset.